Chordian/sidfactory2/DEVELOPMENT.md

 ### macOS

+Prerequisites:

+- XCode command line tools
+- git
+- gnu-sed
+- pandoc

-If [Homebrew](https://brew.sh) is installed, the prerequisites can be installed with:
+If [Homebrew](https://brew.sh) is installed, most prerequisites can be installed with:

-    brew git sdl2
+    brew git gnu-sed pandoc

 To build: